A comparative study of two X2.2 and X9.3 solar flares observed with HARPS-N: Reconciling Sun-as-a-star spectroscopy and high-spatial resolution solar observations in the context of the solar-stellar connection: Results

 \subsection{Radial velocity measurements}

-The RV method detects planets by observing the host star's reflex motion-induced velocity changes, which are typical of the order of a few meter per second for mini-Neptune exoplanets, but a few tens of centimeter per second for Earth-like ones.
+The RV method detects planets by observing the host star's reflex motion-induced velocity changes, which are typically of the order of a few meters per second for mini-Neptune exoplanets, but a few tens of centimeters per second for Earth-like ones.
 This technique measures the spectral shift compared to a reference, or as a function of time to find periodicity.
-However, besides traditional noise sources due to the instruments \citep{Dumusque(2021), Cretignier(2021)}, such detections are made more difficult by variations in activity on the stars themselves \citep{Meunier-2010a, Dumusque-2011a, Meunier:2017ab, Cretignier(2022)}.
+However, besides traditional noise sources due to the instruments \citep{Dumusque(2021), Cretignier(2021)}, such detections are made more difficult by variations in activity on the stars themselves \citep{Meunier-2010a, Dumusque-2011a, Meunier:2017ab, Cretignier(2022), Sen23}.
 Indeed, the transit of active regions across the stellar disk has been known to cause signals in RV similar to those of planets \citep[e.g.,][]{Queloz01, Bonfils07, Huelamo08, Meunier-2010a, Dumusque-2014b, Zhao:2023aa}.
-As a consequence, several planetary claims have been shown to be induced by stellar activity or are still debated today, for instance, the case for Barnard's star \citep{Ribas(2018), Lubin(2022)}, Kapteyn's star \citep{Anglada(2014), Robertson(2015), Ji(2019)}, and HD41248 \citep{Jenkins(2013), Santos(2014), Jenkins(2014), Feng(2017b), Faria(2020)}.
+As a consequence, several planetary claims have been shown to be induced by stellar activity or are still debated today, for instance, the case for Barnard's star \citep{Ribas(2018), Lubin(2022)}, Kapteyn's star \citep{Anglada(2014), Robertson(2015), Ji(2019)}, and HD\,41248 \citep{Jenkins(2013), Santos(2014), Jenkins(2014), Feng(2017b), Faria(2020)}.

 Since the RV value is obtained from broad bandpass high-resolution spectra, the RV observations are often paired with monitoring of one or more activity indices, which can be used to retrieve the rotational period of the star \citep{Butler2017, Langellier2021}, especially on stars where active regions can persist for hundreds of rotations \citep{Robertson_2020}.
-However, the sparse observational sampling of RV stellar observations can provide a poor temporal sampling for active regions that evolve rapidly while on the disk, or transient events like flares that can still cause RV offsets of a few meters per second on M-dwarfs in the infrared \citep{Reiners_2009}, this is also called `activity jitter'.
+However, the sparse observational sampling of RV stellar observations can provide a poor temporal sampling for active regions that evolve rapidly while on the disk, or transient events such as flares that can still cause RV offsets of a few meters per second on M-dwarfs in the infrared \citep{Reiners_2009}, this is also called `activity jitter'.
+Additionally, simulations have shown that the contribution function of photospheric lines can expand well into the chromosphere where peak beam energy deposition occurs \citep{Monson2021}, confirming that a strong enough flare should have an RV imprint.